helciodev/twittter-redesign/README.md

 3. create an opinion.
 5. view all opinions.
 4. like or dislike the opinion.
-5. view other user profile and their follower and following.
+5. view other user profile and their followers and followees.

 ## Live Demo